IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 Certificates are typically valid only for a set amount of time.
 When a certificate that you use expires, you might experience downtime for your app.
 To avoid downtime, you can configure {{site.data.keyword.cloudcerts_full}} to send notifications for certificates that are about to expire so that you can renew your certificates on time.
 {: shortdesc}

-**When do I get notified?** </br>
+**When do I get notified?**
 Depending on the expiration date of the certificate that you uploaded to {{site.data.keyword.cloudcerts_full_notm}}, you are notified 90, 60, 30, 10, and 1 day before your certificate expires.
-In addition, you receive daily notifications about expired certificates starting on the first day after your certificate expired.
+In addition, you receive daily notifications about expired certificates.
+The daily notifications start on the first day after your certificate expired.

 You must renew your certificate, upload this certificate to {{site.data.keyword.cloudcerts_full_notm}}, and delete the expired certificate to stop notification from continuing to be sent.

-**What are my options to configure notifications?** </br>
+**What are my options to configure notifications?**
 You can send notifications to Slack by using a Slack webhook or use any callback URL that you like.

 ## Setting up a Slack webhook
 {: #setup-callback}

+To set up a Slack webhook, complete the following steps:

 1. Sign up for [Slack](https://slack.com/) and set up your workspace.
 2. Create a Slack channel where you want to post your notifications to.